kovasap/tactics/DESIGN.md

    party composition by changing character classes.

 To give characters more uniqueness, they could each have a "favored" set of affinities that give them _minor_ bonuses to certain stats regardless of class.

+All classes/jobs have a suite of abilities.
+There will be many "restrictive" abilities that can only be used in certain contexts (e.g. on an enemy flanked by multiple friendlies).
+This should give each class a very unique play style, and make them useless in certain situations if the game state wasn't set up for them properly in prior turns.

+Characters can level classes/jobs by taking them as their primary class/job, and they can have a secondary to gain access to more abilities (like in horizon's gate).
+However in order to gain access to classes the character must have the proper affinity.

 ## Overworld